 As a live performer, he delivers a powerful vocal and skillful yet soulful guitar performance that is captivating to all covering a broad spectrum of country, southern rock and rock-n-roll music style music.
 Patrick performs cover and original material regularly with his three-piece band.
 Patrick’s visionary gift allows him to take a song and convert it into a dynamic and powerful musical production that all can enjoy and appreciate.
-In 2010, Patrick teamed up with a childhood friend Pete Louden writing and producing 10 original songs which, were released on his first album titled “Back Home.”
-This CD featured the title track "Back Home" in honor of our military veterans and more traditional country sounding songs such as "Doctor Bud and She’s No Damn Good."
-Patrick’s style is a unique blend of country, blues, and rock-n-roll.
+Patrick’s style is a unique blend of country, blues, rock-n-roll and was heavily influenced by Chuck Berry, The Beatles and Lynyrd Skynyrd.

 John was drawn to the Bass Guitar in 1979, while in high school, but sports always kept him busy.
-The decision to pick up the bass may have come from the promise of being more attractive to high school girls.
+The decision to pick up the bass may have come from the promise of being more attractive to high school girls, to this day, the verdict is out.
 Whatever the reason, the bass stuck, and John became captivated by pursuing his calling as a musician.

-He learned to play the bass not through incredible insight or advanced practice methods, but by just playing for hours and hours, fascinate by the sound of the instrument and the joy of playing it.
+He learned to play the bass not through incredible insight or advanced practice methods, but by just playing for hours and hours, fascinate by the sound of the instrument and the joy of playing it; mostly by ear, and later by transcribing the songs that caught his attention.
 Reflecting on history and time, John’s brothers have commented that they grew accustomed to falling asleep to the sounds of him learning songs through the night, and on occasion miss the sounds.
-He received formal training in Fusion Jazz from the Bass Institute of Technology (BIT), and additional Musicians Institute (MI) College of Contemporary Music associated instructors throughout his life and into his military life.
+John received formal training in Fusion Jazz from the Bass Institute of Technology (BIT), and additional Musicians Institute (MI) College of Contemporary Music associated instructors throughout his life and into his military life.

-While in the United States Army, John had the opportunity to join or form various cover and originals bands (covering rock, pop, country & western musical genres) that have opened for headline bands (i.e. Bon Jovi at the Stone Pony, Brian Austin/Skip Ewing, Garth Brooks/Trisha Yearwood, and the Tractor’s).
+While in the United States Army, John had the opportunity to join or form various cover and originals bands (covering rock, heavy metal, pop, country & western musical genres) that have opened for headline bands (i.e., Bon Jovi at the Stone Pony, Brian Austin/Skip Ewing, Garth Brooks/Trisha Yearwood, and the Tractor’s).

-Over the years, John has played in many musical styles, including jazz, rock, folk, classical, rockabilly, soul, pop, R&B, country, fusion, bebop, big band swing, musicals, and with singer/songwriter as a session player.
-He loves the dynamic interplay of structuring a bass part to make a song work well, communicating with artists/songwriters, and being able to give great takes consistently.
+Over the years, John has played in many musical styles, including rock, country, jazz, rockabilly, pop, R&B, fusion, big band swing, and with singer/songwriter as a session player.
+He loves the dynamic interplay with fellow musicians of structuring a bass part to make a song work well, communicating with artists/songwriters, and being able to give great takes consistently.
 His initial musical influences were Rock, Heavy Metal, Neoclassical Rock; from many various bassists (Geddy Lee, Chris Squire, Nathan East, John Myung, and many others).

 Born in Detroit Michigan (Motown) and raised in Montgomery Alabama Curtis Ritchie was exposed to all types of music at a very early age and learned to appreciate the different styles of music.
 His first instrument was the trumpet that he played in the first grade in Detroit.
 His family then moved to Montgomery Al. Where he learned to play drum set in church.